HMS Argo (1781): Napoleonic Wars

 On 28 November he faced a court martial on board Gladiator at Portsmouth.
 The charge was that he had failed to follow orders to proceed to Quebec to bring home a convoy.
 He argued that the reason he had not sailed was that it was late in the year and that the weather was bad.
 The court accepted his reasoning and acquitted him.

 Early in 1811 Argo carried Sir Joseph Sydney Yorke to Portugal, together with reinforcements for the British army there.
 Argo then took out an Algerine Ambassador.
 Lastly, she sailed for Constantinople with Sir Robert Liston and his suite on 6 April 1812.

 Between 22 and 29 August 1812, Argo detained the Eliza, Leslie, master, sailing from Malta, and sent her into Gibraltar.

 Captain Cornelius Quinton replaced Warren in October 1812.
 Argo then served as the flagship for Vice-Admiral Charles Stirling.
 Argo sailed for Jamaica on 22 January 1813.

 In April 1813 Captain William Fothergill took command of Argo.
 She then served as Rear-Admiral W. Brown's flagship on the Jamaica station.

 On 1 June Argo recaptured Cantonada.
 Cantonada had been sailing from Cadiz to Havana when a Carthaginian privateer captured her.
 The recaptured Cantonada reached Jamaica on 24 June.
 On 4 June Argo captured the Fly, which had been sailing from Jacmel to Wilmington.
 Fly arrived at Jamaica on 17 April.
-In September Argo was to escort a convoy to Bermuda.
+On 21 September 1813 Argo was to escort a convoy to Bermuda.

+Argo departed Port Royal on 1 November 1814, accompanied by Contest, with a convoy of 20 merchantmen.
+Her arrival at Portsmouth was reported in Lloyd's List dated 16 December 1814.

 In 1815 Captain Donald M'Cloud took command.
 Argo then served on the Downs station as flagship for Rear-Admiral Matthew Scott.